The Western Australia (WA) Office serves and advocates for the engineering community in Western Australia.

 Named after Mr JD Leach who spent his entire professional career as a highway engineer in Western Australia.
 He was Commissioner for Main Roads between 1952-1964 and directed a major statewide road program, which opened up vast areas of WA for development.
-He was an Institution Councillor, a Chairman of the Perth Division (now Western Australia Division) and National President of Engineers Australia in 1964.
+He was an Institution Councillor, a Chairman of the Perth Division (now Western Australia Office) and National President of Engineers Australia in 1964.

 Harry Appleby Medal

 First awarded in 1994 for the best academic record in an associate diploma of engineering at TAFE.